MischaPanch/unpatterns/protocol_decorator.md

 Of course, this fix is ugly as hell.

-## Crazy Way No2: Protocols and workarounds
+## Crazy Way No2: Protocols and Workarounds

 This way would actually not be crazy if `Protocol`s in python worked as they should.
 Unfortunately, they don't really.
 A `Protocol` is a perfect way to express behavior